conceptsandtraining/doil/.github/CONTRIBUTING.md

 ### Regarding Issues, PRs, Commits

 * Every issue will be added with the predefined issue forms such as "Improvment" and "Issue Report"
 * Every new issue will be reviewed by the project maintainer.
-If the issue will be approved it will assigned with certain labels (improvement, bug, ...) and will be added to the [project](https://github.com/conceptsandtraining/doil/projects/7) to the column "Backlog".
+If the issue is approved, it will be assigned certain labels (improvement, bug, ...).
-* The way every issue follows: Backlog (New) > Todo (Next thing to do) > Doing > Review (done by maintainer) > Done (closed or merged).
-Usually this will be done automatically but will be overlooked by the maintainer.
-* Every commit must be linked to the issue with following pattern: `#${ISSUENUMBER} - ${MESSAGE}`
+* Every commit must be linked to the issue with the following pattern: `#${ISSUENUMBER}`
 * Every PR only contains one commit and one reference to a specific issue

 ## Coding Guidelines

+### setup
 * We want to implement the [google shell styleguide](https://google.github.io/styleguide/shellguide.html) in the long run.
 * doil is using an internal unit testing tool called "tstfy" which handles automated tests.
 Every developer is required to use it.

+### app
+* This part of **doil** is implemented in PHP7.4.
+We want to accomplish the [PSR-12](https://www.php-fig.org/psr/psr-12/) guidelines.
+* This part of **doil** is under unit testing.
+Please ensure to only add php code, which is also under unit testing.